 Institutional Philosophy: At UAB, we have never settled on the limitations of the present-we have helped build the future through new ideas and initiatives in the classroom, the laboratory, the studio, and the clinic.
-UAB's vision, mission, and shared values provide a foundation for the university's strategic plan, Forging the Future.
+UAB's vision, mission, and shared values provide a foundation for the university's strategic plan.